-At Lightbulbs Direct, we sell three different types of UV bulb, and (here’s the important bit) one type is not suitable for all uses.
-A blacklight blue (BLB) bulb won’t help you kill flies, just as a germicidal UV tube won’t help you detect forged bank notes.
+At Lightbulbs Direct, we sell three different types of UV light bulb, and (here’s the important bit) one type is not suitable for all uses.
+A blacklight blue (BLB) light bulb won’t help you kill flies, just as a germicidal UV tube won’t help you detect forged bank notes.
 Once you’re aware of the different types of UV lamp and what they should be used for, picking one will be a lot easier.

 What is UV?